Baby Rat

 • Ears and Head Shape: Rats have larger, more rounded heads with noticeably smaller ears in relation to their body size.

-Is The Baby Rat Orphaned?
+Is the Baby Rat Orphaned?

 • The baby is cold to the touch, weak, or barely moving.